How do Leaves of Plants help in Excretion ?

-What are the Methods used by Plants to get Rid of Excretory Products class 10
+4 Important Methods used by Plants to Get Rid of Excretory Products

 The mouth is the first part of the digestive system through which food enters the body and the process of digestion begins.
 The teeth and tongue helps to break down the food into smaller pieces, making it easier for the digestive enzymes to work.
 The Saliva produced in the mouth contains an enzyme called amylase, which helps to break down starch into simple sugars.
 The tongue also helps to mix the food with the saliva, which is essential for digestion.